chris1111/Command-Line-SnapShot-Mounter/README.md

 ### This utility uses the macOS terminal

-### Utility to install kexts in / System / Library / Extensions for macOS Monterey 12 and Big Sur 11
+### Utility to install kexts in / System / Library / Extensions
+- For macOS Monterey 12 and Big Sur 11

 ## Warnings:  :this sofware replaces system files in /S/L/E and could render your system unbootable.